About TCAS

 TCAS is active in promoting the use of arbitration to resolve commercial disputes by:

-• developing alliances with other arbitral organizations and centres of learning, such as ADR Institute of Canada (ADRIC) ADR Institute of Ontario (ADRIO), Young Canadian Arbitration Practitioners (YCAP), and Western Canada Commercial Arbitration Society (WCAS);
+• “developing alliances with other Canadian arbitral organizations and centres of learning, such as ADR Institute of Canada (ADRIC) ADR Institute of Ontario (ADRIO), Young Canadian Arbitration Practitioners (YCAP), Western Canada Commercial Arbitration Society (WCAS) and Canadian Arbitration Week (CanArbWeek);”

-• sponsoring international conferences featuring preeminent practitioners as speakers, including by the Chartered Institute of Arbitrators (CIArb), ICC (International Chamber of Commerce) and International Centre for Dispute Resolution Canada (ICDR);
+• “sponsoring international arbitration conferences and events featuring preeminent practitioners as speakers in association with international organizations such as the Chartered Institute of Arbitrators (CIArb), ICC (International Chamber of Commerce) and International Centre for Dispute Resolution Canada (ICDR);”

 • advocating supportive international and domestic legislation, an example of which led to the new International Commercial Arbitration Act, 2017;

-• providing a forum and network for the exchange of ideas on all aspects of international and domestic arbitration in an Annual General Meeting held in May of every year and in regular programs throughout the year, such as Arbitration Roundtable Dinners;
+• “providing a forum and network for the exchange of ideas on all aspects of international and domestic arbitration at multiple events held throughout the year, including the TCAS Annual General Meeting;”

 • promoting and understanding of available rules and arbitral institutions to facilitate commercial arbitration through various educational efforts including the TCAS Gold Standard Arbitration Course.